lukejacksonn/hyperapp-wiki/API.md

 Called when an action (reducer or effect) is triggered.
 Signature: `(name, data)`.

+#### onRender

+Called before the view is rendered.
+Use it to overwrite the view with a different one.
+Signature: `(model, view) : view`.

 #### onError

 Called when you use the `error` function inside a subscription or effect.
 If you don't use this hook, the default behavior is to throw.
 Signature: `(err)`.